 What’s covered by my pet health insurance policy?

 Your pet health insurance policy will provide coverage for all kinds of things that can happen in an active, happy dog’s life.
-The best pet insurance you can get will include different kinds of preventative and wellness care, but even a basic policy will cover you for blood tests, urinalysis, x-rays, MRIs, labwork, CT scans, and ultrasounds for eligible accidents and illnesses.
-So if you’re wondering what pet health insurance covers, you’ll want to look for a few things.
+The best pet insurance you can get will include coverage for different kinds of preventative and wellness care, but even a base policy will cover you for blood tests, urinalysis, x-rays, MRIs, labwork, CT scans, and ultrasounds for eligible accidents and illnesses.
+So, if you’re wondering what pet health insurance covers, you’ll want to look for a few things.

 The first thing to remember is that any ailments your dog has before signing up for pet insurance would be considered pre-existing conditions, in which case your pet insurance company wouldn’t be able to cover treatments for these.

-If you want to add more coverage for your pet, ask your pet insurance company about add-ons they offer.
-At Lemonade, we offer two different kinds of add-ons, a Preventative and Wellness package, and an Extended Accident and Illness package.
+If you want to add more coverage for your pet, ask your pet insurance company about additional packages they offer for preventative and routine care.
+At Lemonade, we offer a Preventative, Preventative+, and Puppy/Kitten Preventative package.

-The Preventative and Wellness package provides coverage for expenses toward keeping your pet healthy and preventing illness.
-If you’d like us to help pay for preventative care costs (like annual wellness exams, bloodwork, vaccines, and more) you’ll want to add this onto your policy.
-As a bonus we’ll give you access to our pet health experts.
+The Preventative package provides coverage for expenses toward keeping your pet healthy and preventing illness.
+If you’d like us to help pay for preventative care costs, like annual wellness exams, bloodwork, vaccines, and more, you’ll want to add this to your policy.
+As a bonus we’ll give you access to our pet health experts through our online medical advice chat.